tukue/SearchEngineAalyzer/docs/simplified-vercel-cd.md

 }
 ```
 Notes:
+- The `installCommand` forces legacy peer resolution for both the root and `next/` workspace.
+This unblocks React 19 + `react-day-picker` builds when upstream peer ranges lag behind.
+If you later align all peer deps, you can revert to `npm ci`/`npm install`.
 - Root directory should be the repo root.
 Vercel will run builds using `package.json` scripts in `client/` and detect `api/` as serverless.
 - The Vite build must output to `client/dist` (default).
 The `@vercel/static-build` builder runs `npm install` and `npm run build` inside `client/`.
 - Express handlers live under `api/` (e.g., `api/index.ts`, `api/health.ts`); each file exports a handler as a serverless function.